 Are Radiators Safe for Cats?

-Cats must spend a lot of time in direct contact with a radiator to be scalded.
+Your cat would need to spend a lot of time in direct contact with a radiator to be scalded.
 However, as cats are unlikely to realize they’re too hot before it’s too late, you’ll need to step in.
-If your cat falls asleep on a radiator, they are especially likely to end up burned.
+If your cat falls asleep on a radiator, he is especially likely to end up getting burned.

 Other health concerns arise from spending too much time on a radiator, too.
 Your cat’s skin will likely dry out.
-This will leave them itchy and uncomfortable.
+This will leave him itchy and uncomfortable.

-A radiator cover for your cat will minimize these risks.
+A radiator cover for your cat will minimize any risks.
 Laying a thick, non-flammable blanket on a radiator makes a cozy perch for your cat.

 Your cat can then doze on the radiator without sitting directly on it.
 However, you should still apply a radiator cover for your cat’s protection.

 Your cat may need some convincing that it should use a radiator bed.
 Ensure that the cushion is suitably comfortable.
 Felines can be picky when it comes to their level of comfort.

 Are Portable Heaters Safe for Cats?

 Choosing the right model is pivotal if you have a cat.
 Some heaters are more feline-friendly than others.
 Safety features to look for in a portable heater include:

 - Automatic shutdown.
-Find a heater that turns itself off it tipped over.
+Find a heater that turns itself off if tipped over.
 This way, clumsy cats cannot burn down your house.

 - Timer operation If you can set your heater to turn on and off at particular times, so much the better.
 Heat it while your cat is asleep and switch it off while they’re roaming.

 - Oscillation.
-A heater that rotates will distribute warmth around a room.
+A heater that rotates will distribute warmth around the room.
 This means that your cat is less likely to sit on it, risking burns.

 - Thermostat.
 Any quality heater will have multiple temperature settings.
 A built-in thermostat, which adjusts according to the ambient temperature, is ideal.

 - Ceramic coating.
 A ceramic coating will be cool to the touch.
-This minimizes risks of your cat burning themselves as they pass.
+This minimizes risks of your cat burning himself when he passes by.